icons8/lunacy-docs/docs/tools_new.md

 ## Pencil tool

 The **pencil** is a tool for drawing freehand paths.
-It’s great when you don’t need perfectly refined shapes or simply need to quickly sketch something.
+It’s great when you need to quickly sketch something and don't need perfectly refined shapes.
 That said, using a stylus with a graphic tablet will give you more precision.

 The pencil stroke is black and 1px wide by default.
 You can adjust these properties for pencil-drawn layers in the **right panel**.